Bridging Models to Defend: A Population-Based Strategy for Robust Adversarial Defense: Experimental Results

 \subsection{Settings}

-We validate our proposed methods on CIFAR-10 and CIFAR-100 datasets \cite{krizhevsky2009learning} using PreResNet110 and WideResNet-28-10 architectures.
-The perturbation types $\textup{Dist}_i$s considered in this work are $\ell_\infty$, $\ell_2$, and $\ell_1$ norms with perturbation constrained by $\delta = 8/255, 1$, and $12$, respectively.
-We use AT to obtain endpoints' models.
-We compare our methods with the standard $\ell_\infty$-AT baseline and the state-of-the-art method MSD \cite{maini2020adversarial}.
-The evaluation methods include basic PGD adversarial attacks under $\ell_\infty$, $\ell_2$, $\ell_1$ norm perturbations and MSD attack.
-The evaluation metrics are (1) standard accuracy on clean test data; (2) robust accuracies under $\ell_\infty$, $\ell_2$, $\ell_1$-PGD adversarial attacks and MSD; (3) accuracy on worst-case sample-wise (Union) using all three basic PGD adversarial attacks; and (4) DLR on $\ell_\infty$, $\ell_2$, $\ell_1$-PGD adversarial attacks for three types of perturbations and DLR on $\ell_\infty$, $\ell_2$ for two types of perturbations.
+We evaluate our proposed methods using the CIFAR-10, CIFAR-100 \cite{krizhevsky2009learning}, and ImageNet-100 \cite{russakovsky2015imagenet} datasets across the PreResNet110, WideResNet-28-10, and Vision Transformer-base architectures.
+By default, we conduct experiments on CIFAR-10 and PreResNet110.
+For our experiments, the considered perturbation types, denoted as $\textup{Dist}_i$s, are based on $\ell_\infty$, $\ell_2$, and $\ell_1$ norms, constrained by perturbations of $\delta = 8/255, 1$, and $12$, respectively.
+To obtain the endpoints' models, we employ AT.
+Our methods are benchmarked against the standard $\ell_\infty$-AT baseline, RMC on two randomly initialized models (RMC-RI), the Extreme norm Adversarial Training (E-AT) \cite{croce2022adversarial}, and the MSD Defense \cite{maini2020adversarial}.
+The evaluation methods encompass basic PGD adversarial attacks and Auto-Attack (AA) \cite{croce2020reliable} under $\ell_\infty$, $\ell_2$, $\ell_1$ norm perturbations and the MSD attack.
+The evaluation metrics include: (1) Standard accuracy on clean test data; (2) Robust accuracies under $\ell_\infty$, $\ell_2$, $\ell_1$-PGD adversarial attacks, MSD attack, and $\ell_\infty/\ell_2/\ell_1$ AA; (3) Accuracy on worst-case sample-wise (Union) using all three basic PGD adversarial attacks; and (4) DLR on $\ell_\infty$, $\ell_2$, $\ell_1$-PGD adversarial attacks for three types of perturbations and DLR on $\ell_\infty$, $\ell_2$ for two types of perturbations.
 All the following experiments are conducted on two NVIDIA RTX A100 GPUs.